 Cape Vidal (35km from the town of St Lucia in the KwaZulu-Natal province) is a magnificent coastal resort that really has the best of both worlds.
 It has access to the eastern shores of Lake St Lucia, where there is a variety of game including reedbuck, other antelope, hippos, crocodiles and buffalo, spectacular water, forest and grassland birds and the wonderful Indian Ocean shoreline with its startling array of marine animals.

-From November to March the pristine beach, protected from the pounding surf by a reef, attracts loggerhead and leatherback turtles to lay their eggs, while from June to November the warm waters attract whales, passing by on their way from their summer polar feeding grounds in the Antarctic to the tropical and subtropical coastal waters of northern Mozambique and Madagascar, where they breed in winter.
+From November to March the pristine beach of Cape Vidal, protected from the pounding surf by a reef, attracts loggerhead and leatherback turtles to lay their eggs.
+While from June to November the warm waters attract whales, passing by on their way from their summer polar feeding grounds in the Antarctic to the tropical and subtropical coastal waters of northern Mozambique and Madagascar, where they breed in winter.